-When we test your hearing at Shea Ear Clinic or Shea Hearing Aid Center, the first part of the examination is usually a test of your hearing sensitivity.
-Our licensed professionals use different tones, from low-pitched to high-pitched, to determine the softest level at which our patients hear various sounds.
+When we test your hearing at Shea Clinic Ear Nose & Throat or Shea Hearing Aid Center, the first part of the examination is usually a test to see how sensitive you are.
+Licensed professionals use different pitches from low-pitched sounds to high-pitched ones and ask patients which sound they hear best – this helps them figure out where in our ear things may be clogged up with wax.

 The results of the hearing test are plotted on an audiogram (see below).
 The audiogram shows pitch across the top, from low-frequency (on the left side) to high-frequency (on the right).
 The loudness is shown vertically, from very soft (at the top) to very loud (at the bottom).